spacetelescope/stpsf/docs/relnotes.rst

 Released 2015 February

-This is a major release of WebbPSF, with several additions to the optical models (particularly for slit and slitless spectroscopy), and extensive software improvements and under-the-hood infrastructure code updates.
+This is a major release of STPSF, with several additions to the optical models (particularly for slit and slitless spectroscopy), and extensive software improvements and under-the-hood infrastructure code updates.
 Many default settings can now be customized by a text configuration file in your home